micmejia/bible-dump/AMPC/Luke/Luke 10.md

-And he, [^e]determined to acquit himself of reproach, said to Jesus, And who is my neighbor?
+And he, determined to acquit himself of reproach, said to Jesus, And who is my neighbor?